Tyriol/basic-user-management-with-hono/README.md

 - TODO: Tidy up backend with routes and helpers.
 - TODO: Make it look better
 - TODO: Use async versions of node file system methods or an external database
+- TODO: Update code (frontend and backend) in order to be able to deploy this live (once I've received feedback)